The completeness of the Bethe ansatz for the periodic ASEP: The geometric set-up

 \begin{rem} As the Bethe ansatz equations stand, we cannot have a solution to~\eqref{L} such that $\xi_k = 0 $ or $\infty$.
-However, in the next section, we will reformulate these equations with auxilary maps where~\eqref{L} is not necessarily satisfied.
-Indeed, in the reformulation in the next section, if we have that all the $\xi_k \neq 0$ or $\infty$, then~\eqref{L} will be satisfied.
-Thus, in hindsight of the following section, we add the condition that $\xi_k \neq 0$ or $\infty$. \end{rem}
+However, in the next section, we will reformulate these equations with auxiliary maps where~\eqref{L} is not necessarily satisfied, in the sense that solutions with $\xi_k = 0 $ or $\infty$ might be included, but if we have that all the $\xi_k \neq 0$ or $\infty$, then~\eqref{L} might be satisfied.
+Thus, in hindsight of the following section, we add the cases that $\xi_k = 0$ or $\infty$. \end{rem}